gparvin/grc-demo/OpenShift-Plus/README.md

-# ACS ACM Dev Conference
+# IBM Digital Security Conference: Cloud Security

 The "IBM Digital Developer Conference (DDC): Cloud Security" is an online conference by developers for developers to learn and build secure enterprise workloads in the open hybrid cloud.
 Top experts in cloud security, innovating client partners, and experienced peers in cybersecurity share their insights and learnings.